 Take care to manage the details

 Once our objectives are set, we use Slack to track progress against our goals and build in accountability and continued alignment.
 For tracking status, we rely on our public #monday-meeting channel.
 The process starts with a quick synchronous Monday morning check-in.
-While the meeting is attended by only a handful of area leads, the materials reviewed and the meeting’s notes are posted in the channel for anyone in the organization to see and comment on.
-This transparency is important to keep everyone aligned and updated, both inside and outside the product organization.
+While the meeting is attended by only a handful of area leads, the materials reviewed and the meeting’s notes are posted in the channel for anyone in the organisation to see and comment on.
+This transparency is important to keep everyone aligned and updated, both inside and outside the product organisation.

 Customers also benefit.
 The Monday meeting is where we share delivery plans for our new features and discuss how customers are reacting to recent launches.
-Teams keep the channel updated during rollouts, and this kind of transparency in a public channel helps us address any potential issues quickly and easily.
+Teams keep the channel updated during roll-outs, and this kind of transparency in a public channel helps us to address any potential issues quickly and easily.
 By staying proactively attentive, we can be more responsive to our customers’ needs.

 Gain efficiencies with automation

 To maintain visibility on upcoming product releases, we created a custom workflow with Workflow Builder.
-The workflow is triggered by product managers in the #release-marketing-product channel, who are then prompted to upload a release overview, key enablement materials, and images or gifs of the new functionality.
-That information is synthesized and piped back into a must-read channel each Monday.
+The workflow is triggered by product managers in the #release-marketing-product channel, who are then prompted to upload a release overview, key enablement materials, and images or GIFs of the new functionality.
+That information is synthesised and piped back into a must-read channel each Monday.
 The automated weekly post shows what’s shipping this week, next week and within 30 days, and each item links to important resources for our cross-functional teams.

 Related content: Learn more about the Slack platform and how you can use Workflow Builder to improve execution and delivery.